TEALSK12/apcsa-public/curriculum/Unit2/Lesson-205.md

 Flow charts can be used to show control in a loop, to show user input, to show processing and output, and to show conditional statements and decisions.

-There are a number of flow chart creation programs available online, these can help you manage the complexity of your programs during the design stages.
+There are several flow chart creation programs available online, these can help you manage the complexity of your programs during the design stages.

 ---